Lillyliv7/network-status-warning-discord/readme.txt

 It was written in C without many protections so exposing your config file to the internet isn't safe although with normal use it shouldn't be possible to compromise.

-Supports ICMP pinging a host (syntax <host>@192.168.1.4) and "pinging" specific ports (syntax <host>@192.168.1.4:80) seemlessly.
+Supports ICMP pinging a host (syntax <host>@192.168.1.4) and connecting specific ports (syntax <host>@192.168.1.4:80).

 Example usage:
-<path-to-exe> settings.txt
+<path-to-exe> settings.cfg

-Example settings file:

-<discord webhook url here><@582273277544759296>~%s@%s is dead %s~%s@%s is alive %s~5~Raspberry pi 5@192.168.4.77~IMac@192.168.4.73~test@255.255.255.254~testssh@255.255.255.254:22~pissh@192.168.4.77:22~

-the webhook url is censored here.

-The settings file is an array of strings seperated by a '~' symbol, must be terminated with another '~'.

-The 1st item is the discord webhook url
-The 2nd item is your discord id surrounded by <@ > to ping you\
-The 3rd item is the string to send when an ip dies, it needs to have 2 "%s"'s in it, the first being the ip name+address and the 2nd being your discord id
-The 4th item is the same as the 3rd but sent when an ip comes back one The 5th item is how many ip addresses you are tracking The 6th item and up is formatted as <ip name>@<ip address> for each server you want to monitor
+Settings file format:

+WEBHOOK_URL=<URL HERE>
+PING_ID=582273277544759296
+SERVER=raspberrypi5@192.168.4.77
+SERVER=searx@192.168.4.77:80

+settings file must have no whitespace(lazy parser).
+WEBHOOK_URL and PING_ID must not be redefined but SERVER gets redefined for each server that you want to add.